ms-jpq/coq_nvim/README.md

-# NARC - Nvim Async Reactive Complete
+# KoK.Nvim - Keeper of Keyboard

+Same pronunciation as [`coc.nvim`](https://github.com/neoclide/coc.nvim), but simpler and more "Vim-like".

 **WORK IN PROGRESS**